 How to change fonts in WordPress?

 At this point you should be able to choose the best fonts for your website, so the only step left is to add them!
-The WordPress default TinyMCE editor will allow some customization, but it's great (as we've established before already) to have different fonts for different headings and paragraphs.
+Yet the WordPress default TinyMCE editor will allow some customization, there are more options to change fonts in WordPress.
+Because it's great (as we've established before already) to have different fonts for different headings and paragraphs.

 There a couple of ways to change fonts in WordPress: